-You can top with cheese or fresh green onions or eat it plain.
+You can top with cheese, bacon, or fresh green onions or eat it plain.
 This is good with saltine crackers or flatbread as well.

 The good, the bad, and the delicious…

 - Venison Potato Soup is low in sodium and really low in sugar and has several important vitamins.